Live On (TV series)

 Live On (Korean: 라이브온) is a South Korean television series starring Jung Da-bin, Hwang Min-hyun, Noh Jong-hyun, Yang Hye-ji, Yeonwoo and Choi Byung-chan.
 Written by Bang Yoo-jung and directed by Kim Sang-woo, the series centers on a high school girl who joins her school's broadcasting club in order to catch the person trying to reveal her secret.
-It aired on JTBC from November 17, 2020 to January 12, 2021.
+It aired on JTBC from November 17, 2020, to January 12, 2021.

 Synopsis

-A story of love and friendship unfolds in a school where social media is a defining force and everybody is judged according to one's looks, sense of fashion and popularity.
+A story of love and friendship unfolds in a school where social media is a defining force and everybody is judged according to the person's looks, fashion sense and popularity.

 Baek Ho-rang (Jung Da-bin), a high school student, is popular on social media for being pretty and classy, but her standoffish and cold behaviour in person earns her a considerable number of haters.
 One day, a strange message from an anonymous sender is read over the school radio.
 The message reminds Ho-rang of a traumatic episode from her past.
 An anonymous account has also been threatening to blackmail her by exposing her secret.
-Due to this, Ho-rang decides to join the broadcasting club, led by the perfectionist and overly time-conscious Go Eun-taek (Hwang Min-hyun), in order to track down the person attempting to defame her behind a keyboard.
+Due to this, Ho-rang decides to join the broadcasting club, led by the perfectionist and overly time-conscious Go Eun-taek (Hwang Min-hyun), in order to track down the person attempting to defame her behind the keyboard.